galette/galettedoc/source/usermanual/avancee.rst

 .. versionadded:: 0.9

 Galette preferences allows to specify spacing for cards, but not their with, nor the number of lines and columns.
-You can change that by :ref:`adding some constants <behavior>`:
+You can :ref:`use behavior configuration to configure cards<behavior>`, following constants are provided:

 .. note::